rolandkofler/matthew/README.md

 ```
      Figure: The STAKE gets higher until nobody pays in for > PERIOD

-2c.
-If the grace PERIOD is over and nobody increased the STAKE,
-     the last STAKE wins all the Ether, except one.
 3. This one Ether is the basis for a new round.
 GOTO 1.